austin-pan/fmmats/README.md

 ## Installation

-This library hasn't been added to PyPI yet so you can't install without cloning this repo yet.
+This library hasn't been added to PyPI yet so you can't install it without cloning this repo yet.

 To manually install the library, you can run the following.
 ```